CarlssonOscar/uma-vintage/TEST.md

 # Manual Testing

+* Test users

+User: testuser1
+Pass: world123

+Superuser: admin1
+Pass: keeptesting

 * Index, logo rotates, works.
-* Index page logo doubles takes a user to the products page, works.
+* Index page logo doubles as a link and takes a user to the products page, works.

 * Favicon on all pages, works.
-* Header filter works without issues.
+* Header filter, works.
 * Header searchbar works without issues.
-* Header cart takes the user to the cart works.
+* Header cart takes the user to the cart, works.
 * Header cart, product count shows under if products are added, works.
-* Header profile dropdown, takes a user to allauth sign up if sign in pressed.
+* Header profile dropdown, takes a user to allauth sign up if sign in pressed, works.
 * Header profile dropdown, takes a user to allauth sign in if sign in pressed.

 * Product, all products show, works.